 "Antibiotics kill many bad and good bacteria in the gut microbiome, possibly contributing to weight gain and antibiotic resistance.
 Thus, only take antibiotics when medically necessary."

 Eat a diverse range of foods

 "This can lead to a diverse microbiome, which is an indicator of good gut health.
-In particular, legumes, beans and fruit contain lots of fibre and can promote the growth of healthy Bifidobacteria."
+In particular, legumes, beans, and fruit contain lots of fiber and can promote the growth of healthy Bifidobacteria."